Romania in the Eurovision Song Contest 2009: Competing entries

-Romanian Television (TVR) organised Selecția Națională 2009, a competition to select their entrant for the Eurovision Song Contest 2009.
+Televiziunea Română (TVR) organised Selecția Națională 2009, a competition to select its entry for the Eurovision Song Contest 2009.
 In early January 2009, the broadcaster published a provisory list of 24 contestants.
 Out of 177 eligible tracks submitted to TVR from 15 November to 23 December, the entries were chosen on 8 January by an 11-member jury made up of music professionals and media personalities: Zoia Alecu, Sanda Cepraga, Cătălin Crișan, Adrian Despot, Viorel Găvrilă, Mihai Georgescu, Bogdan Miu, George Natsis, George Popa, Răzvan Popescu and Mihai Trăistariu.
 The submission deadline had been initially set to 15 December, with its extension to attract more entries promopting sources including Gardianul to incorrectly state that this was because only five songs had been submitted.
 For the first time, Selecția Națională was restricted solely to Romanian composers.